peleicht/backpack-offer-sender/ReadMe.md

 ### Features

-- Adds Button that sends the offer for you
+- Adds a Button that sends the offer for you
+- Supports both [Classic](https://backpack.tf) and [Next](https://next.backpack.tf) backpack.tf
+- Supports practically every buy and sell order
 - Makes use of change
 - Avoids reusing the same items